bamlab/react-tv-space-navigation/packages/example/README.md

 ### Running the TVOS Application on Apple TV or Android TV

-You can run this demo application on AppleTV or AndroidTV To start the TVOS application, use one of the following commands:
+You can run this demo application on AppleTV or AndroidTV To start the TV application, use one of the following commands:

 ```
 yarn start